itsyashpal2021/Messaging-App/README.md

 TODO:

-when to update data  --> rerendering issue. scrollbar styling separate profile picture component (images upload in drive and save url in mongo)
+when to update data --> rerendering issue. separate profile picture component (images upload in drive and save url in mongo)